Wildlife and Fisheries Science Scholarships

 Undergraduate and Graduate Student Scholarships at Texas A&M University

-Texas A&M University (TAMU) offers a wide variety of scholarships in its Wildlife & Fisheries Department for Undergraduates as well as Graduate students.
+Texas A&M University (TAMU) offers a wide variety of scholarships in its Wildlife & Fisheries Department for undergraduates as well as graduate students.

-TAMU Undergraduate Student Scholarships
+TAMU Undergraduate Student Scholarshipswildlife and fisheries scholarships

 Junior and Seniors

-The Daniel Wayne Lay Scholarship of $1000 is for juniors and seniors with a 3.0 GPA and who can demonstrate financial need and are enrolled in the wildlife option of the Department of Wildlife & Fisheries Sciences at TAMU.
+The Daniel Wayne Lay Scholarship of $1000 is for juniors and seniors with a 3.0 GPA who can demonstrate financial need and are enrolled in the Wildlife option of the Department of Wildlife & Fisheries Sciences at TAMU.
 These applicants must be a citizen or permanent resident of the United States of America.

 Financial Need-Based

-The W. B. Davis Scholarship of $1000 is for any undergraduate student who can demonstrate financial need and are enrolled in the wildlife option of the Department of Wildlife & Fisheries Sciences at TAMU.
+The W. B. Davis Scholarship of $1000 is for any undergraduate student who can demonstrate financial need and are enrolled in the Wildlife option of the Department of Wildlife & Fisheries Sciences at TAMU.
 These students must also be a citizen or permanent resident of the United States of America.

 Protector of Natural Resources

-The Donnie Harmel Scholarship of $1000 is for any undergraduate student enrolled in the wildlife option of the Department of Wildlife & Fisheries Sciences at TAMU who is in good academic standing.
+The Donnie Harmel Scholarship of $1000 is for any undergraduate student enrolled in the Wildlife option of the Department of Wildlife & Fisheries Sciences at TAMU who is in good academic standing.
 Applicants must also show a record of involvement in extracurricular activities related to the major; be honest, be a hard worker, and exemplify a wiliness to fully utilize their education in protecting our natural resources.
 These students must also be residents of Texas.

 GPA in the Way?

-The Rick & James Beck Scholarship of $1000 is for any Wildlife & Fisheries Sciences major who is a junior or senior in the fisheries/aquaculture option at TAMU.
+The Rick & James Beck Scholarship of $1000 is for any Wildlife & Fisheries Sciences major who is a junior or senior in the Fisheries/Aquaculture option at TAMU.
 These students must also be a Texas resident who can demonstrate financial need; show determination to succeed; and may not be eligible for other scholarships due to their GPA.

 Scholarship for Hunters

-The Dallas Ecological Foundation Scholarship of $1000 is for any undergraduate student in the wildlife option of the Wildlife & Fisheries Sciences major at TAMU, in good standing and who possesses a current Texas hunting license.
+The Dallas Ecological Foundation Scholarship of $1000 is for any undergraduate student in the Wildlife option of the Wildlife & Fisheries Sciences major at TAMU, in good standing and who possesses a current Texas hunting license.

 The William C. Spalsbury Scholarship of $500 is available to those undergraduate students with a 3.0 GPA and are enrolled in the Wildlife option of the TAMU Wildlife & Fisheries Sciences major.
 These students must also be in good standing with the university, and be a citizen or permanent resident of the United States of America.